helena-spawn/reed-demo/README.md

 (see the code repository to examine the details more closely)

 ## The reed and branch objects
-The `branch` object is very similar to the `grass` object from my previous article with just a curve definition and an animate function.
-The main difference can be found in the rewrite start function.
+The `branch` object is very similar to the `grass` object from my previous article with just a curve definition and an `animate` function.
+The main difference can be found in the `rewriteStart` function.
 The windforce that is moving the branch objects will change the curve of the object, but that means that the connected branch is also moving.
 The `rewriteStart` function makes sure that the curve's start stays connected to the parent branch.

     rewriteStart = (): void =>
     {